Zoltan Korda

-Zoltan Korda (June 3, 1895 – October 13, 1961) was a Hungarian-born motion picture screenwriter, director and producer.
-He made his first film in Hungary in 1918, and worked with his brother Alexander Korda on film-making there and in London.
+Zoltan Korda (born Zoltán Kellner; May 3, 1895 – October 13, 1961) was a Hungarian-born motion picture screenwriter, director and producer.
+He made his first film in Hungary in 1918 and worked with his brother Alexander Korda on film-making there and in London.
 They both moved to the United States in 1940 to Hollywood and the American film industry.

 Early life and education

-Born Zoltán Kellner (Kellner Zoltán, in Hungarian name order), of Jewish heritage, in Pusztatúrpásztó, Túrkeve, Hungary (then Austria-Hungary), he was the middle brother of Alexander and Vincent Korda, all of whom became filmmakers.
+(Kellner Zoltán, in Hungarian name order), of Jewish heritage, in Pusztatúrpásztó, Túrkeve, Hungary (then Austria-Hungary), he was the middle brother of Alexander and Vincent Korda, all of whom became filmmakers.
 Before leaving Hungary to work full-time in London with his brother Alexander, he (Zoltán) served in the Hungarian Army as a cavalry officer.

 Career

 As a young man, Korda went to work with his brother Alexander in their native Hungary and in the United Kingdom for his London Films production company.
 He functioned as a camera operator; for a time he worked in film editing and as a screenwriter.
 In 1918 and 1920 in Hungary, he directed two silent film shorts and a feature-length silent film in Germany in 1927.

 In London, he made his English-language directorial debut with the sound drama Men of Tomorrow (1932).
 He gained wide respect for the adventure film Sanders of the River (1935), starring the American actor Paul Robeson and Leslie Banks.
 The film proved a significant commercial and critical success, giving Korda the first of his four nominations for "Best Film" at the Venice Film Festival.
 Korda and Robert Flaherty won the Venice festival's "Best Director" award for Elephant Boy (1937).

 A former cavalry officer in the Common Army, afterwards in the Austro-Hungarian Army in World War I, Korda made a number of military action/adventure films, many of which were filmed in Africa or India.
 Of his directorial efforts, 1939's The Four Feathers, starring Sir Ralph Richardson, is considered his greatest cinematic accomplishment.
 Of lasting significance, the film was nominated for the Palme d'Or at the 1939 Cannes Film Festival.
 In 2002 it was presented again by the Festival committee in retrospective.

 In 1940, Zoltan Korda joined his brother Alexander in Hollywood, Los Angeles, California.
 Working through United Artists, he served as executive producer of The Thief of Bagdad.
 Zoltan Korda spent the rest of his life in southern California.
 He made another seven films, including the acclaimed 1943 World War II drama, Sahara (1943), for which he wrote the screenplay.
 It starred Humphrey Bogart.
-His films included A Woman's Vengeance (1947) with Charles Boyer and Jessica Tandy and the anti apartheid film Cry, the Beloved Country..
+His films included A Woman's Vengeance (1947) with Charles Boyer and Jessica Tandy and the anti apartheid film Cry, the Beloved Country.